jocerfranquiz/caique/README.md

 ### Built-in operators:

 ```
-inp  # read a ASCII char as input and push the corresponding integer into the stack
+in  # read a ASCII char as input and push the corresponding integer into the stack
-oup  # given a number output the corresponding ASCII character
+out  # given a number output the corresponding ASCII character
 add  # add two numbers and push to stack
 ```